shalevwiden/dvwebsitecreation/README.md

 - use "-" instead of slashes or commas

 Createuniversity.py is gonna get a lot cleaner once all of those variables are standardized and in the init.

+### Dec 25, 2025

+Today I am working on getting data from the "universitywidefolder" and rendering it onto templates

+Made the "sorteddepartments_page.html" template in templates

+I should make it a convention to call the dictionary I pass into a template "template data", no matter what.

+For the sorteddepartments_page I thought about making a csv but, I'm just gonna make the table copyable.
+This means people can easily make a CSV from it if they so choose.